Donna Lee Coles

 What advice would you give to young women entering your industry?

-I would encourage young women entering this industry to lead with flexibility and patience, especially in customer service roles, where understanding people and adapting to challenges makes all the difference.
+I would encourage young women entering this industry to lead with flexibility and patience, especially in customer service roles, where understanding people and adapting to challenges /changes makes all the difference.
 If you love the outdoors as well; working at state parks is a wonderful experience.
 Smile and have a good attitude.
+Try your best and ask questions!

 What are the biggest challenges or opportunities in your field right now?

-Golf / parks operations offer opportunities for anyone wanting to work outdoors and usually weekends and /or holidays.
+Golf / parks operations offer opportunities for anyone wanting to work in an upbeat environment usually weekends and /or holidays.

 What values are most important to you in your work and personal life?